 Research projects in the Stein Group are largely focused on the design and characterization of functional polymer films.
-We use advanced spectroscopic techniques to study the relationships between processing, structure and performance in a variety of polymer systems.
-Current projects include: i) developing theoretically-informed models of reaction-diffusion processes in glassy polymer films, which is relevant to semiconductor lithography; ii) understanding thermodynamics of architecturally-complex polymer blends, which enables the design of new coatings and adhesives; iii) controlling structure and function in ionic block copolymer membranes for water purification and gas separations; and iv) fundamental studies of random copolymer structures and properties, which is relevant to the design of low-cost and high-performance thermoplastics.
+We use advanced spectroscopic techniques to study the relationships between processing, structure, and performance in a variety of polymer systems.
+Current projects include: i) developing theoretically-informed models of reaction-diffusion processes in glassy polymer films, which is relevant to semiconductor lithography; ii) understanding thermodynamics of architecturally-complex polymer blends, which enables the design of new coatings and adhesives; and iii) controlling structure and function in ionic block copolymer membranes for water purification and gas separations.

 - Self-assembly in polymeric systems